neoseele/techtalk/iptables/iptables.md

 ## user-defined Chain

 The `-N` option is used to create a user chain.
 But like the built in chains, you must put rules in it for it to do anything.
-And you must have one or more rules that **jump** to it for it to ever come into play.
+And you must have one or more rules that jump (`-j`) to it for it to ever come into play.

 *A packet that enters a user chain but does not match any rules in it is then returned to the calling chain for further processing.*